ibm-cloud-docs/text-to-speech/it-IT-SPRs.md

 ## Allophones

-If an allophone is not used in an SPR, the {{site.data.keyword.texttospeechshort}} service automatically generates the appropriate variant for the given context.
+If an allophone is not used in SPR, the {{site.data.keyword.texttospeechshort}} service automatically generates the appropriate variant for the given context.

 <table style="width:90%">
   <caption>Table 4.
 Allophones (Italian)</caption>